Facts & figures

 The Rex Cramphorn Studio is used by professional artists who work with our staff and students to facilitate research in performance studies.
 Stay up to date about our projects and read the Rex Cramphorn Artist-in-Residence blog.

-We encourage applications for projects from diverse genres and forms, and at any stage of development.
-Artist-in-residence opportunities are offered with the condition that artists be open to engage with students or academics.
-This may include student observation, class participation or invitations to showings.
-You are welcome to discuss this with our Programme Coordinator if it presents any concerns.
+Applications to the Rex Cramphorn Studio artist-in-residence program have closed for 2019.
+Each year we call for Expressions of Interest in October, for residency opportunities in the following year.
+We encourage applications for projects from diverse genres and forms, and at any stage in their development.
+Artist residencies are offered with the condition that artists be open to engage with students and academics; this may include student observation, class participation or invitations to showings.
+If you have any questions please contact the Program Coordinator.

 We have two studio facilities available to outside practitioners.
 Both are located in the Department, Level 1 of the John Woolley Building, A20, and are accessed from Manning Rd.

 The Rex Cramphorn Studio was named to commemorate a brilliant man of the theatre who had a long and important involvement with the Department.